dykderrick/network-proxy-rules/README.md

 (**Modified**) But now I switch to Microsoft Azure, because the free $100 discount for DigitalOcean droplets runs off 😂.
 Fortunately Azure offers to provide another $100 discount, so I could continue to use it then.

-Also, this time I started to deploy Shadowsocks on the server instead of vmess, considering its ability to relay UDP connections.
+Also, this time I started to deploy Shadowsocks and Snell on the server instead of vmess, considering its ability to relay UDP connections.

 ### Software
 ![Image Not Found](images/Rules-Outline-on-Surge.png)